mattymaloney/mattymaloney.github.io/_posts/2016-03-24-aws-ec2-rds-linux-apache-php-wordpress-mariadb.md

 Test at ssllabs.com.

-## 6 - Create DB in new or existing MariaSB instance
+## 6 - Create DB in new or existing MariaDB instance

 If you already have a MariaDB RDS instance you want to reuse, simply add a new database to it.